 re-inventing countryside chic with stella tennant and isabella cawdor

 They say the best things come in pairs, and we couldn't be more excited about the latest pairing of best friends Stella Tennant and Isabella Cawdor.
-A match made in fashion heaven, the long-time friends have been enlisted by historic lifestyle brand Holland & Holland, to give their clothing line a makeover.
+A match made in fashion heaven: the long-time friends have been enlisted by historic lifestyle brand Holland & Holland to give its clothing line a makeover.
 Think oversized, comfy knits, cool parkas, silk white shirts, sumptuous capes, smart kilts, and an abundance of tweed that was inspired by Stella and Isabella's Scottish roots.
-The collection marks a first for both women - model of the 90s and i-D cover star, Stella, is far more used to wearing clothes than making them, the same could be said for Isabella, an ex-Vogue editor, whose daughter is the dreamy Jean Campbell.
+The collection marks a first for both women — model of the 90s and i-D cover star, Stella, is far more used to wearing clothes than making them, the same could be said for Isabella, an ex-Vogue editor, whose daughter is the dreamy Jean Campbell.
 Nonetheless, the result is a roaring success; currently stocked at Dover Street Market, the collection combines function with design, drawing on the brand's cultural heritage, and tempered with a modern twist.
 Here we meet the magic duo behind it all.

 How did it come about?

-Isabella Cawdor: I was just up for a day in Paris, so I said, "Ok, I'll come".
+Isabella Cawdor: I was just up for a day in Paris, so I said, "Ok, I'll come."

 What kind of references did you draw on?

 S: We raided our wardrobes for things that we've gone back to again and again.

 What was your overall vision for the collection?